AlexanderAberg/battleship/README.md

 ### Content

 - Information is taken from tea pages and Wikipedia during the years.
-- All html and css was taken from the Code Institute education, big part from Love Running, Coders Coffeehouse and their Tutors
+- Html and css was taken from the Code Institute education, big part from Love Running, Coders Coffeehouse and their Tutors, some parts related to the grid was taken from W3schools 3 part gridsection at this page https://www.w3schools.com/css/css_grid.asp and the following 2 pages.
-- The icons in the footer and the menu-bar were taken from [Font Awesome](https://fontawesome.com/)
+-

 ### Media